Tejaswini0506/hrms-backend/README.md

 ## Role-Based Access (Demo)

 - **ADMIN**
-  - Can add, edit, and delete employees
+  - Can update and delete employees
 - **USER**
   - Read-only access

+> Note: Employee creation (`POST`) is temporarily unrestricted to support frontend demonstration.
 > This is a demo-level RBAC implementation.
-> In a production system, roles would be enforced using authentication mechanisms such as JWT and Spring Security.

 ---

 ## How to Run

 1. Ensure MySQL is running
 2. Update database credentials in `application.properties`
 3. Run the application:
    ```bash
    mvn spring-boot:run

 ## Backend will start at